Fahrettinsolak/UmpleOnline-TravelExpenseTracking/README.md

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/2eab78dc-0d66-432d-9df2-db2b7a93d6f8)

-### GUI Diagramları
+### GUI Diagrams

-Kullanıcı arayüzünü (GUI) tasarımını gösteren diagramlar aşağıda yer almaktadır:
+The diagrams showcasing the graphical user interface (GUI) design are presented below:

 ![]![screen](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/da3c3268-7a09-4f8d-95b3-8b19d1473890)

-### Plant UML Tam Hali
+### Plant UML Full Version

-Tüm bileşenlerin ve ilişkilerin bir arada olduğu Plant UML diagramının tamamı aşağıda yer almaktadır:
+Below is the complete Plant UML diagram showing all components and relationships:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/6ad3e445-2beb-42cc-bb5f-78ceca445e5f)

-Ekteki PDF dosyasında, Plant UML diagramlarının daha detaylı bir şekilde incelenebilir ve indirilebilir.
+In the attached PDF file, you can examine the Plant UML diagrams in more detail and download them.

 [plant uml diagramı.pdf](https://github.com/user-attachments/files/15510960/plant.uml.diagrami.pdf)

-## Figma Tasarımları
+## Figma Designs

-Projemizin tasarımlarını Figma kullanarak oluşturduk ve bu tasarımları Eclipse üzerinde Java Swing kullanarak projemize dahil ettik.
-Aşağıda Figma tasarımlarımızı görebilirsiniz:
+We created the designs of our project using Figma and incorporated these designs into our project using Java Swing in Eclipse.
+Below, you can see our Figma designs:

-### Login-Register Sayfası
+### Login-Register Page

-Giriş ve kayıt işlemlerini içeren sayfanın tasarımı:
+Design of the page containing login and registration processes:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/21d3cc22-f752-4f14-b1be-e2ca36ffc650)

-### Main App Sayfası
+### Main App Page

-Ana uygulama sayfasının tasarımı, kullanıcı arayüzünün ana bileşenlerini içerir:
+Design of the main application page, including the main components of the user interface:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/d83376e2-6510-4539-8f2a-382284518a7f)

-### Trip Management Sayfası
+### Trip Management Page

-Seyahat yönetimi için kullanılan sayfanın tasarımı, seyahatlerin eklenmesi, görüntülenmesi ve düzenlenmesini içerir:
+Design of the page used for trip management, including functionalities for adding, viewing, and editing trips:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/63bf747c-3555-4c30-8cb5-1cbe30af0001)

-### Expense Management Sayfası
+### Expense Management Page

-Harcama yönetimi için kullanılan sayfanın tasarımı, harcamaların eklenmesi, görüntülenmesi ve düzenlenmesini içerir:
+Design of the page used for expense management, including functionalities for adding, viewing, and editing expenses:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/96e0d5d2-cdbc-4901-8777-8b70fbdea869)

-### Budget Management Sayfası
+### Budget Management Page

-Bütçe yönetimi için kullanılan sayfanın tasarımı, bütçelerin ayarlanması, görüntülenmesi ve düzenlenmesini içerir:
+Design of the page used for budget management, including functionalities for setting, viewing, and editing budgets:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/5e51b443-c619-4570-a2ab-39aa1a4ab028)

-### Report Sayfası
+### Report Page

-Rapor oluşturma ve görüntüleme işlemleri için kullanılan sayfanın tasarımı:
+Design of the page used for report creation and viewing operations:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/16183900-b10f-4839-a3b4-d81e633cf35e)

-### Tüm Yapıların Figma Görüntüsü
+### Figma Overview of All Structures

-Tüm tasarımların bir arada olduğu Figma görüntüsü:
+Figma view containing all designs together:

 ![](https://github.com/Fahrettinsolak/ce205-final-fahrettin-solak-java/assets/79358514/7c9ab0ed-1e32-49bc-a239-83be13f2f1be)